-My son is a senior, a member of the class of 2020.
+My son was a senior of the class of 2020.

 When reports of COVID-19 first began and the cancellations started, I was sad.
 Sad for him and his friends and the gift that being a senior in the springtime brings.